 Thales, MKU to co-develop night vision device for armed forces in Kanpur

-French defence firm Thales and Kanpur-based defence manufacturer MKU announced on Friday that they will jointly develop ELFIE night vision devices (NVD) for the armed forces in India and across the world.
-With this, both companies have further solidified a MoU signed in 2018 for strategic co-operation on developing optronic devices.
+Expanding its operations in India, French defence firm Thales and Kanpur-based defence manufacturer MKU announced on Friday that they will jointly develop night vision devices for the armed forces in India and across the world.
+With this, both companies have further solidified an MoU signed in 2018 for strategic co-operation on developing optronic devices.
 This co-operation involves co-development of these devices at MKU's facility in Kanpur, Uttar Pradesh, a joint statement issued by the companies on the sidelines of DefExpo 2020 here said.

-A lightweight monocular with the widest field of view, ELFIE provides unprecedented mobility and night combat capability, the statement said.
+A lightweight monocular with the widest field of view, ELFIE provides unprecedented mobility and night combat capability, it said.
 Whether hands-free (on a face mask or helmet mount) or weapon-mounted, ELFIE is suitable for left or right eye use and provides stereoscopic vision in binocular configuration, it added.

 ELFIE is ideal for vehicle-driving and for paratroopers and special forces operators.
 When mounted on a weapon, it provides a red dot sight or laser pointer to the user, the statement said.
 The integration of the first pre-series of ELFIE at MKU's facility in Kanpur is expected to be completed in the first trimester of 2020.
 A true model of the made in India ELFIE night vision device is expected to be available in the first trimester of 2021, it said.